iSGSTek/bsp-rrs/README.md

 This Project is Develop in Java EE 8 + Oracle Database 12c + Apache Tomcat 8 + AngularJS + Spring

-* used updated DATE & Time API features of JEE8 and usable in JPA
+* used updated DATE & Time API features of JEE8 and usable in JPA / JSF
 ---------------------------------------------------------------------

 public class DateConverter